MateuszPestka/Project-1/readme.md

 - **About Section**

-  - The about section aims to provide a quick description of the service that vegan drop meals provides and how to contact the deiticians and get started on the plan.
+  - The about section aims to provide a quick description of the service that vegan drop meals provides and how to contact the dieticians and get started on the plan.
-  - The section also aims to give an iinsight into the service and the ingredients used.
+  - The section also aims to give an insight into the service and the ingredients used.
-  - The about section features a link inside the contact our dieticians section that will allow users to wuickly navigate the website without having to go to the top of the page.
+  - The about section features a link inside the contact our dieticians section that will allow users to quickly navigate the website without having to go to the top of the page.

 ![About section](assets/images/about-img.PNG)